ergo-services/ergo/docs/advanced/distributed-tracing.md

     gen.TracingFlagSend | gen.TracingFlagReceive)
 ```

-Keep `HandleSpan` fast.
-It blocks delivery to the next exporter in the chain.
+Keep `HandleSpan` fast anyway.
+It does not block the emitter or the other exporters, but its own queue is bounded: once 1024 spans are waiting on it, the ones behind them are dropped.

 ### Registering Exporters